Transformations#

 )

-After running stateful_vector_dot once we verify that the count attribute was correctly updated.
-Because Weights is vectorized, count was initialized as an arange(10), and all of its elements were incremented by 1 inside the transformation.
+After running stateful_vector_dot once, you verified that the count attribute was correctly updated.
+Because Weights was vectorized, count was initialized as an arange(10), and all of its elements were incremented by 1 inside the transformation.
 The most important part is that updates were propagated to the original Weights object outside the transformation.
 Nice!

 Graph updates propagation#